biopragmatics/oquat/docs/unknowns/source/mpath.md

 | Journal: La Perle KM; Blomme EA; Sagartz JE; Capen CC (2002) Epididymal cribriform hyperplasia with nuclear atypia in p53 homozygous knockout.
 Comp Med.
 2002 52:568-71. |        1 | [MPATH:587](http://purl.obolibrary.org/obo/MPATH_587)                                                                                                                                                                                                                                  |
 | Journal: Ward; J.M.; Anver; M.R.; Haines; D.C. & Benveniste; R.E.
 (1994).
 Chronic active hepatitis in mice caused by Helicobacter hepaticus.
 Am J Pathol; 145; 959-68.    |        1 | [MPATH:632](http://purl.obolibrary.org/obo/MPATH_632)                                                                                                                                                                                                                                  |

-## `MAPTH` (1)
+## `MAPTH`

+There are 1 usages of `MAPTH` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAPTH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAPTH).

 | curie              |   usages | nodes                                                 |
 |--------------------|----------|-------------------------------------------------------|
 | MAPTH:<new dbxref> |        1 | [MPATH:880](http://purl.obolibrary.org/obo/MPATH_880) |

-## `MPAHTH` (1)
+## `MPAHTH`

+There are 1 usages of `MPAHTH` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MPAHTH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MPAHTH).

 | curie           |   usages | nodes                                                 |
 |-----------------|----------|-------------------------------------------------------|
 | MPAHTH:curation |        1 | [MPATH:852](http://purl.obolibrary.org/obo/MPATH_852) |

-## `PMH` (1)
+## `PMH`

+There are 1 usages of `PMH` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMH).

 | curie       |   usages | nodes                                                 |
 |-------------|----------|-------------------------------------------------------|
 | PMH:0001281 |        1 | [MPATH:767](http://purl.obolibrary.org/obo/MPATH_767) |

-## `Pathbase` (1)
+## `Pathbase`

+There are 1 usages of `Pathbase` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Pathbase)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Pathbase).

 | curie              |   usages | nodes                                                                                                                                                                                                                                                                                |
 |--------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Pathbase: Curation |      161 | [MPATH:10](http://purl.obolibrary.org/obo/MPATH_10), [MPATH:108](http://purl.obolibrary.org/obo/MPATH_108), [MPATH:121](http://purl.obolibrary.org/obo/MPATH_121), [MPATH:128](http://purl.obolibrary.org/obo/MPATH_128), [MPATH:130](http://purl.obolibrary.org/obo/MPATH_130), ... |

-## `See` (1)
+## `See`

+There are 1 usages of `See` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20See)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20See).

 | curie                                                                                                                                                                                      |   usages | nodes                                                 |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-------------------------------------------------------|
 | See: Gat; U.; DasGupta; R.; Degenstein; L. and Fuchs; E. (1998) De Novo hair follicle morphogenesis and hair tumors in mice expressing a truncated beta-catenin in skin Cell; 95; 605-614. |        1 | [MPATH:571](http://purl.obolibrary.org/obo/MPATH_571) |

-## `UOB` (1)
+## `UOB`

+There are 1 usages of `UOB` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UOB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UOB).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | UOB:LTS |        1 | [MPATH:1000](http://purl.obolibrary.org/obo/MPATH_1000) |

-## `URL` (5)
+## `URL`

+There are 5 usages of `URL` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL).

 | curie                                                                                                       |   usages | nodes                                                                                                                                                                                                                                                                                  |
 |-------------------------------------------------------------------------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|